Bardiyashavandi/DSA210-TERM-PROJECT-BARDIYA-SHAVANDI/README.md

 ## Data Collection:
 For this project, I will use various data sets regarding this relationship.
 Economic factors like inflation and interest rates data sets will be collected from the FRED database which includes this data for a time-specified duration.
-I will use Google Trends for house buying in the USA to comprehend People's behavior toward house purchasing at different times in history.
-This data set will be collected from the Google Trends Platform.
 The Housing prices & Mortgage Debt will be gathered from FRED and MDSP.
 Further data sets may be collected and utilized during data collection regarding economic agents to enhance this project in terms of its understanding of the mechanism.

 These datasets will be utilized to be analyzed further:
 1) Inflation data (CPI) and interest rate data (FED FUNDS) will be gathered and collected from the FRED database.
 These datasets are available publicly and have been provided by FEDERAL RESERVE BOARD OF UNITED STATES.
 This file is gonna be exported in .csv extension in order to be analyzed further.
 2) Housing Market Prices will be sourced from Zillow, which provides reliable and comprehensive data on real estate trends in the United States.
 This file is gonna be exported in .csv extension in order to be analyzed further.
-3) Google Trends data will be collected for search interest in home-buying using Google’s trend platform.
-This data can be extracted manually from Google Trends for specific keywords.
+3) Mortgage Debt Service Payments (MDSP) and House Price Index (HPI) data will also be sourced from FRED, which provides detailed datasets on economic indicators.
 This file is gonna be exported in a .csv extension in order to be analyzed further.
-4) Mortgage Debt Service Payments (MDSP) and House Price Index (HPI) data will also be sourced from FRED, which provides detailed datasets on economic indicators.
-This file is gonna be exported in a .csv extension in order to be analyzed further.
-5) The USA GDP Growth Dataset 1961-2021 will be collected from Kaggle.
-This file is gonna be exported in a .csv extension in order to be analyzed further.
-6) The USA stock market will be extracted from Kaggle.
+4) The USA stock market will be extracted from Kaggle.
 This file is gonna be exported in a .csv extension in order to be analyzed further.

 Data Sources:
 1. Inflation Data (CPI)